Taking a cruise comes with unique risks that are not like any other holidays, and you may need more comprehensive forms of travel insurance.

-As an alternative, you can choose to stay on the ship, if you’re not insured for such stops.
-You’d be missing out on part of the entertainment though!
+You can choose to stay on the ship if you’re not insured for such stops, but you’d be missing out on part of the entertainment!

 5. There is No Immediate Law Enforcement on Cruise Ships

 This is the biggest source of worry on a cruise ship.
-Unlike an airplane, there are plenty of dark corners and empty hallways in which a crime can be committed.
+Unlike on a plane, there are plenty of dark corners and empty hallways in which a crime can be committed.
 This is aggravated by the fact that there’s no immediate police force to call, which makes criminals more brazen when operating on the ship.